Skip to content

 First Date Conversion varies dramatically by app purpose:

-- Tinder: We found a small share of conversations led to actual meetups
+• Tinder: Only a small share of conversations tend to lead to actual meetups

-- OkCupid: 1 in 4 conversations progressed to in-person dates, showing much better conversion rates for meaningful connections
+• OkCupid: A larger share of conversations progress to in-person dates, showing better conversion rates for meaningful connections

 Stanford University’s relationship research also points to compatibility-based platforms as more likely than photo-first apps to be the meeting place for couples in long-term relationships.

-The higher cost-efficiency on OkCupid stems from better match quality.
+The better cost-efficiency on OkCupid stems from better match quality.
 Fewer dead-end conversations and more compatible initial connections reduce wasted time.

 #Which Is Better for Relationships vs Hookups?